- Career Tracks

 Whether you choose a program that is international or domestic, it is an experience bound to change your view of the world.
 Click to learn more about Off- Campus Study and Liberal Arts In Focus at Ripon College.

 Financial aid continues for students who choose to participate in an approved study-abroad program; minimizing additional expenses.

 Creative Enterprise Consultants

-The Creative Enterprise Consultants are part of the Center for Social Responsibility.
-They offer services to existing businesses, entrepreneurs, social entrepreneurs and not-for-profits.
+The Creative Enterprise Consultants offer services to existing businesses, entrepreneurs, social entrepreneurs and not-for-profits.
 Services include business planning, feasibility studies, marketing plans, financials and budgets, and market research – anything to assist with the business development process.

 Enactus is a global non-profit organization that works with leaders in business and higher education to mobilize university students to make a difference in their communities while developing the skills to become socially responsible business leaders.
 Participating students form teams on their university campuses and apply business concepts to develop outreach projects that improve the quality of life and standard of living for people in need.
 An annual series of regional and national competitions provides a forum for teams to present the results of their projects, and to be evaluated by business leaders serving as judges.
 National champion teams advance to the prestigious Enactus World Cup.
 In addition to the community aspect of the program, Enactus leadership and career initiatives create opportunities for learning and exchange among the participants as well as the placement of students and alumni with companies in search of emerging talent.